Eastern lowland gorilla: Threats

 Threats to the eastern lowland gorilla's survival include poaching, civil unrest, and the destruction of gorilla habitat through logging, mining, and agriculture.

 Bushmeat

 The primary cause of the decline in eastern lowland gorilla populations is poaching for meat, known as bushmeat.
-It is eaten by displaced peoples residing in the region affected by the civil war, militias groups and loggers and miners.
-Surveys have shown that great apes, chimpanzees and bonobos comprise 0.5–2% of the meat found in bushmeats markets.
+It is eaten by displaced peoples residing in the region affected by the civil war, militia groups and loggers and miners.
+Surveys have shown that great apes, chimpanzees and bonobos comprise 0.5–2% of the meat found in bushmeat markets.
 Some researchers have found that up to 5 e6tonne of bushmeat are traded annually.
 This has a detrimental effect on the eastern lowland gorilla populations because of their slow rate of reproduction and their already struggling population.
 Although gorilla bushmeat only constitutes a small proportion of the bushmeat sold, it continues to encourage a decline in the gorilla populations being subjected to hunting.
 Endangered Species International stated that 300 gorillas are killed each year to supply the bushmeat markets in the Congo.

-Conservation groups negotiated with rebels who control the eastern Democratic Republic of the Congo to re-arm the park guards.
-After the war began, government funding of the park was stopped.
-Conservation groups WWF, International Gorilla Conservation Program and Deutsche Gesellschaft für Technische Zusammenarbeit (German development agency) have funded the guards for the past several years.